evanx/certserver/README.md

 <b>This is a Node.js microservice to enroll, revoke and verify certs, stored in Redis.</b>

-On 15 March 2015, work commenced on this project, but it is currently incomplete.

 See this app's entry point: <a href="https://github.com/evanx/cryptoserver/blob/master/lib/app_cryptoserver.js">lib/app_authserver.js</a>.

 This side project is developed as an exercise in Node crypto.
 As such, do not use it in production without thorough testing and review.